Earlier Francis Marion Symposium 2008-2012

 Thank you committed Sponsors for 2009:

-Bank of Clarendon, Manning; J & N Black, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Elliott’s Landing, Pinewood; Farmers Telephone Coop, Kingstree; Representative Cathy Harvin, Summerton; The Manning Times; Manning IGA, Lamar Kennedy; Midway Presbyterian Church, New Zion; NBSC, Manning; Prothro Chevrolet, Manning; G & C Summers, Manning; The Tearcoat Framery, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W & D Turbeville, Manning.
+Bank of Clarendon, Manning; J and N Black, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Elliott’s Landing, Pinewood; Farmers Telephone Coop, Kingstree; Representative Cathy Harvin, Summerton; The Manning Times; Manning IGA, Lamar Kennedy; Midway Presbyterian Church, New Zion; NBSC, Manning; Prothro Chevrolet, Manning; G and C Summers, Manning; The Tearcoat Framery, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W and D Turbeville, Manning.

-Special thanks to the great presenters, many volunteers & sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.
+Special thanks to the great presenters, many volunteers and sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.

 Revolutionary War Enthusiasts!!
-Francis Marion, the Southern Campaign of the Revolutionary War
+Francis Marion, the Southern Campaigns of the Revolutionary War

 6th Francis Marion Symposium, 2008

-Oct 10-11, 2008 “Exploring the Southern Campaign with Marion and His Contemporaries” Most presenters below are linked to their presentations on Youtube.
+October 10-11, 2008 “Exploring the Southern Campaigns with Marion and His Contemporaries” Most presenters below are linked to their presentations on Youtube.

 Agenda: C. Swager: Significance of Marion in the eventual defeat of Cornwallis